 Please note that PAVE does not place service dogs for legally blind, hearing impaired, or medical alert dogs (seizure, diabetic alert for example).
 Please see ADI for organizations that specialize in these areas.

 PAVE's mission, to train and provide service dog for Veterans suffering from physical and/or psychological disabilities is to do so.

 Yes, PAVE can be accredited to Assistance Dogs International.
-This premier international organization promotes excellence in all aspects of assistance dog acquisition, training, partnership, and partnerships.
-Only three Oregon organizations currently hold accreditation.
+This internationally recognized organization sets standards and encourages excellence in all areas related to assistance dog training, acquisition, and partnership.
+Only three organizations in Oregon are currently accredited members.

 PAVE is a 501 (c)(3) non-profit organization.
 It receives funding from private donations, corporate gifts, foundation funding and grants.

 It costs PAVE around $42,000 per dog, which includes lifelong follow-up training and support.

 Approximately 90 cents of every dollar is spent on program expenses.

 PAVE provides the service dog, the training and ongoing support free of charge.
 The initial supply of equipment is valued at $1,500.

 Training a service dog takes between 1.5 and 2 years.